Definition of electromagnet

-: a core of magnetic material surrounded by a coil of wire through which an electric current is passed to magnetize the core
+: a core of magnetic material (such as iron) surrounded by a coil of wire through which an electric current is passed to magnetize the core

 On older screens, an electromagnet would bend the waves across the screen.

 The new EMALS stores an enormous electrical charge -- enough to power 12,000 homes for three seconds -- and then quickly releases the current into massive electromagnets that push the shuttle down the track.

 The Muon g-2 experiment that the electromagnet is part of has begun its search for phantom particles, lab officials said.